Weekend Box Office: 'Annabelle: Creation' Terrifying Competition With $36M-Plus Debut

 Annabelle: Creation is also impressing overseas, where it boasts a Wednesday-Friday gross of $17.7 million from 39 markets, including a strong launch in South Korea.

 Elsewhere in North America, Open Road's animated sequel The Nut Job 2: Nutty by Nature is opening well behind the first film, which debuted to $19.4 million in January 2014.
-Nut Job 2 took in an estimated $3 million Friday from 4,003 theaters for a projected $9 million-$10 million weekend.
+Nut Job 2 took in $3 million Friday from 4,003 theaters for a projected $9 million-$10 million weekend.
 That could mean a third-place finish behind Annabelle and Dunkirk, which could gross close to $11 million for a domestic total north of $150 million through Sunday.

 Nut Job 2 rolls out in theaters just days after Tang Media announced it is acquiring Open Road from AMC Entertainment and Regal Entertainment.
 The sequel, directed by Cal Brunker, follows a group of animals trying to stop their serene park from being turned into an amusement venture.
 The voice cast features Will Arnett, Maya Rudolph, Jackie Chan and Katherine Heigl.